 Next regular application round opens: 15 January 2023

 The programme is now open for late applications for study start in end of August 2022.
 Apply here: https://www.lunduniversity.lu.se

 Please note: applicants who are non-EU nationals and do not already have a residence permit in Sweden should not apply in this round, as their applications for student visas will not be processed in time for the study start.
 (This does not apply to refugees from Ukraine, however; read more here.)

 The Master's programme in Eastern and Central European is a top-level education that opens up a career in governmental administration, business, military, mass media, but also prepares for further education at the postgraduate level.
 Here, historical, political, linguistic and cultural scientific perspectives are amalgamated in the study of the region of Eastern and Central Europe.

 A unique feature of the programme is the combination of analytical focus on current social, cultural and political developments in the region with solid language training.

-The programme is given at the Centre for Languages and Literature at Lund University and at the Department of Intercultural and Regional Studies at the University of Copenhagen.
-Two of Europe's leading universities located in different countries but only an hour apart by train over the Öresund Bridge.
+The programme is given at the Centre for Languages and Literature at Lund University, but includes an introduction course given in cooperation with the Department of Intercultural and Regional Studies at the University of Copenhagen.
+A collaboration between two of Europe's leading universities located in different countries but only an hour apart by train over the Öresund Bridge.

 As a student on this programme, you will learn to: